OCRmyPDF Docker image¶

 Accessing the shell¶

-bash is not installed in the image.
-To use the busybox shell in the
+To use the bash shell in the Docker image:

 Using the OCRmyPDF web service wrapper¶